renepacchaux/huntington-bank-pavilion/README.md

-# Huntington Bank Pavilion
+# Outdoor Music Venue

-## Outdoor Music Venue - Navigating Northerly Island
+## Navigating Northerly Island
 I was eager to see the successful conclusion to this project.
-In two weeks, we were ready to show off to our stakeholders.
+In two weeks, we were to present to our stakeholders.

 ### Project Challenge
-How do we improve the acts of purchasing a ticket and going to a show as a digital experience?
+How do we improve the experience going to an outdoor show and mobile ticket purchasing?

 #### Process
-Which website has search authority?
-Search engine consensus seemed scattered.
 This could be an opportunity.
 Our team was anxious and optimistic.

 Like trying to ship balloons by getting them into the suitcase, I will compress a design process that focuses on seemingly small topics like the weather.